 Emergency telephones are strategically located throughout the University properties.
-These telephones are a direct link to the Longwood Dispatch Center.
+These telephones are a direct link to the Longwood Communications Center.
 Once activated by pushing the red button, the call is automatically forwarded to our emergency lines.
 The dispatcher can identify the location from which the call originated and dispatch a police officer, even if the caller is unable to verbally communicate.

-Sergeant Ray Ostrander
+Lieutenant Ray Ostrander